12. Data frames#

 ## 3 6.588 virginica

-These two functions may be handy as they allow for writing
+These two functions may be handy for they enable writing

 %in% something, ]